ktarrant/lazarus-walkthrough/README.md

 ### Egg group reference

-Generate a Markdown index that lists every egg group represented in the encounter data and links to the Pokémon cards for each species:
+Generate a Markdown index that lists every egg group in the custom Pokédex and links to the Pokémon cards for each species:

 ```sh
 cargo run -- egg-groups --out book/src/egg-groups.md